ExitValue.ai

 How does sustainability affect packaging valuations?

 Significantly.
-Businesses with PCR-capable extrusion, mono-material structures, paper-based alternatives, or compostable products trade at 1-2x EBITDA premium to conventional equivalents.
+Businesses with PCR-capable extrusion, mono-material structures, paper-based alternatives, or compostable products trade at platform-tier earnings multiples premium to conventional equivalents.
 Conversely, conventional flexible packaging without a sustainability roadmap faces buyer questions about future capex, which compresses the multiple.

 What's the difference between rigid, flexible, and specialty packaging valuations?

-Rigid packaging (bottles, cans, containers) tends to be capital-intensive and trades at the lower end of the range — typically 6-9x EBITDA.
+Rigid packaging (bottles, cans, containers) tends to be capital-intensive and trades at the lower end of the range, typically platform-tier earnings multiples.
 Flexible packaging (films, pouches, labels) trades at 7-10x.
-Specialty packaging — particularly consumer brand-aligned, sustainability-focused, or technical industrial — clears 9-12x EBITDA at scale.
+Specialty packaging, particularly consumer brand-aligned, sustainability-focused, or technical industrial, clears platform-tier earnings multiples at scale.

 How does customer concentration impact a packaging valuation?

-Any single customer above 25% of revenue raises buyer concern.
-Above 40%, expect a 1-2x EBITDA discount or a meaningful escrow holdback tied to that customer's retention post-close.
+Any single customer above a percent-of-revenue figure raises buyer concern.
+Above 40%, expect a platform-tier earnings multiples discount or a meaningful escrow holdback tied to that customer's retention post-close.
 Customer LTV in packaging is high once qualified, but concentration risk still gets priced in aggressively.

 Do packaging contracts have raw material pass-through clauses?